 - Sailing out of Southampton – no flights required

 - Itinerary – included cities I wanted to visit and two nights in port in St Petersburg

-What should you pack for a cruise on the Baltic Sea?
+What you should pack for a two-week Baltic cruise

 Clothing to pack